Chart Color Schemes

 Recent residential development output has been above average within Kingston - Huntingfield when compared nationally

-Kingston - Huntingfield has averaged approximately 88 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 444 homes approved during this period.
-In FY26 up until now, 55 dwellings have been approved.
-On average, 3.2 new residents per year have arrived for each dwelling constructed between FY21 and FY25.
+Kingston - Huntingfield has averaged approximately 88 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 444 homes approved during this period and an additional 55 approved so far in FY26.
+On average, 3.2 new residents have arrived per year for each dwelling constructed between FY21 and FY25, indicating that demand significantly exceeds new supply.
+This typically leads to price growth and increased buyer competition, with new dwellings developed at an average cost of $224,000.

 Frequently Asked Questions - Development